Letter From Chairman

 GVS now includes General Vision, Select Cohen’s Fashion Optical and Vision World Stores, S H Laufer, Sterling Optical, Eye Supply, Lens Lab Express and many popular optical outlets making them the largest 3rd party optical company in our area.

-No optical voucher is required when obtaining your optical service benefits from the GVS network.
-Just call one of the listed optical locations in the GVS brochure for an appointment.
+An optical voucher is required when obtaining your optical service benefits from the GVS network.
+Please call one of the listed optical locations in the GVS brochure for an appointment.

 For member locations in Florida, Connecticut, New Jersey and Upstate New York, please call 1-800-VISION or visit at www.generalvision.com.